whisthq/whist/main-webserver/docs/architecture.rst

 remain here until they have been processed completely.

-Worker pool
+Worker Pool
 -----------

 The Celery package for Python provides us with a platform upon which to implement our worker pool's functionality.
 Celery defines the following roles:

-* Clients add tasks to task queues and may wait for results to become available,
+* Clients add tasks to task queues and may wait for results to become available
-* Brokers implement task queues,
+* Brokers implement task queues
-* Backends store the results of processed tasks, and
+* Backends store the results of processed tasks
-* Workers process tasks pending in task queues.
+* Workers process tasks pending in task queues

 In Fractal's case, our HTTP server is a Celery client.
 It enqueues long-running functions in our task queue to avoid blocking its own threads.
 Our Redis store acts both as a task broker and a result backend, meaning that it stores not only metadata about tasks that are yet to be processed, but also the results of tasks that have already been handled by workers.
 All that's left is the Celery worker.
 It is launched with the :code:`celery worker` command.

-An interesting thing to note is that we've decided to attach a worker pool to our deployment not because our Webserver is responsible for large amounts of intense computation, but rather because it spends a lot of time polling external services.
+An interesting thing to note is that we've decided to attach a worker pool to our deployment not because our webserver is responsible for large amounts of intense computation, but rather because it spends a lot of time polling external services.
 In other words, our long-running functions spend most of their time sleeping and making simple network requests.

-Scaling the worker pool
+Scaling the Worker Pool
 ^^^^^^^^^^^^^^^^^^^^^^^

 When deployed, we use a Heroku add-on service called HireFire to automatically scale our Celery workers.
-Based on the number of pending tasks in the task queue and the number of Celery "dynos" running on our Heroku app, HireFire may decide to scale that number up or down.
+Based on the number of pending tasks in the task queue and the number of Celery "dynos" running on our Heroku app, HireFire may decide to scale that number up or down to match compute needs.